Services provided by SLUCare physicians at the Saint Louis University Student Health Center include:

 Dr. Nancy Z. Delaney is our internal medicine physician.
 She works Monday through Friday at the Student Health Center during the school year, and Monday, Wednesday and Friday during the summer.
 We also have a Nurse Practitioner, Aryn Henry, who has regular clinics at Student Health during the school year.

 Dr. Jill Powell works every Tuesday morning and our advanced practice nurse, Christin Friederich, works every Wednesday morning.

 The Student Health Center refers all pregnant students to SLU's department of Obstetrics and Gynecology which is located at Saint Mary's Health Center.

 Dr. Scott Kaar and Dr. Chris Kim each have a clinic at the Student Health Center once a week during the school year.
 Contact Student Health for scheduling information.

-Dr. Miggie Greenberg and Dr. Gayatriben Gadani work at the Student Health Center year round.
-During the school year, we also have two psychiatric resident physicians working one shift per week.
+Dr. Miggie Greenberg and Dr. Brian Holoyda work at the Student Health Center year round and oversee psychiatric resident physicians working one shift per week.
 Many students under the care of the psychiatrists at the Student Health Center also see psychologists or counselors at the University Counseling Center, located just west of the clock tower in Wuller Hall.

 Dr. William Mitchell and Dr. Ha Minh Hoang are our sports medicine physicians.
 They see students for any injury or pain, even if it is not sports related.
 They have clinics Monday through Friday at the Student Health Center.